Chick-fil-A Waffle Fries

 *Based on a 2,000 calorie diet.

-Note: Saturated Fat is found in animal fats, vegetable shortening, fried foods, and baked goods.
+Note: Saturated fats are found in animal fats, vegetable shortening, fried foods, and baked goods.
 The FDA recommends choosing foods lower in saturated fat.

 Sodium